Nitrogen DeficiencyDecember 18, 2018

 If you have any questions about Nitrogen deficiency in a cannabis plant, then feel free to ask for help in our cannabis growers forum

 If there isn’t enough nitrogen to feed new shoots, the plant will take nitrogen from the lower leaves, and those leaves will begin to turn yellow.
 This is because, nitrogen makes chlorophyll, which gives plants their green colour.
 As the nitrogen is moved, the leaves will turn yellow, and will fall off.
 The plant will sacrifice its lower leaves to feed the new ones.

-In extreme cases of Nitrogen deficiency, a plant will turn yellow and loose strength and vigour in its whole structure.
+In extreme cases of Nitrogen deficiency, your cannabis plant will stop photosynthesising.
+This will cause your plant to turn yellow and loose strength and vigour in its whole structure.
 It will begin to droop, and eventually die.
-With out nitrogen, a plant can not make the vital sugars and proteins needed to feed it self.
+Without nitrogen, a plant can not make the vital sugars and proteins needed to feed it self.

 What Nitrogen Deficiency Looks like

 Plants use nitrogen to build stems, and leaves, which is what happens through vegetation.
 During flower, its main use is to make chlorophyll, for photosynthesises.

 Increasing the EC of your feed is a good way to add the extra nitrogen to your medium.
 Grow nutrients, are high in Nitrogen, and will be an easy way to fix the nutrient problem.

 Increasing the EC of your feed by 0.2 points, every few days, will bring colour back to the plant.
 Be careful not to go too high.
 Gradual increases are important, and you must read the plant and the EC of your feed.
 As soon as it looks healthy again, stop increasing the EC.